JB-26/website-portfolio/src/blog/2022-10-26-problems-furniture.md

 And when I got back, I had the complete bench assembled in no time.
 I had the idea of assembling the furniture on the floor instead of a box of another flat pack, and that made all the difference.

+I guess being away from the problem provided me with an opportunity to think about the problem clearly.

 ## Get a second opinion

 There were a few times when I needed to check if I was doing something correctly.
 And on a few times, I needed that second opinion from my wife.
 I could've made some terrible mistakes!

+When we were building a TV stand, I wasn't too sure which way the partially constructed furniture should be facing.
+Was it with the wood facing _towards_ me or _away_ from me?
+The instructions weren't the best quality as the paper was slightly faded.

+But after discussing the instructions with my wife, we were able to understand what was needed to be done.
+For those wondering, it was with the wood facing towards me.

 I've honestly learnt that sometimes it's better to get a second opionion, you never knew what you might have missed.

 ## Team work!

 Some things need more than one person, and that's what I found on a few flat packs.
 I did try and attempt it by myself but I quickly found that I needed some help.
 And sometimes, when you get help, the problem that you're working on could be solved faster.
+Plus, you can learn some new skills along the way.

+It also helps to take note of the instructions, especially when the instructions state that two people are needed to assemble the furniture.

 And that’s about it!

+I'm not sure what the moral of this blog post is, maybe buy and assemble more flat packs to learn a lesson in problem solving?
+Maybe!

 I’m pretty sure that after this move, I am never going to want to go through another flat pack ever again.